-Discerning one duck breed from another is often challenging for beginners; when the ducks in question are hatchlings, the task can be nearly impossible.
-In many cases, positive identification is only possible once the bird matures.
-However, you can consider a few characteristics that may indicate to which breed the bird belongs.
+Baby duck identification is often challenging for beginners; when the ducks in question are downy hatchlings without telltale feather coloration, the task can be nearly impossible.
+In some cases, positive identification is only possible once the bird matures.
+Consider characteristics other than feather color that may indicate to which breed your pet duckling belongs.

 Pekin ducks are the most commonly kept duck breed.
-They provide 95 percent of the duck meat consumed in the United States.
-Pekin ducks match the mental image most people have when they envision a hatchling; the young ducks are covered in yellow feathers, and have orange beaks and feet.
-However, some individuals bear patches of dark color that eventually will fade as the animals lighten.
-Like wild mallards, male Pekin ducks have a clump of curly feathers near the tail.
+They provide 95 percent of the duck meat consumed in the United States and have a broad-breasted long body.
+Pekin ducks match the mental image most people have when they envision a hatchling; the young ducks are covered in yellow down and have orange beaks and feet.

 Indian runner ducks are the easiest duckling breed to identify, no matter their color.
 Their posture differs from that of most other ducks in that they stand stretched up vertically as opposed to the more squatted posture of other breeds.

 Although runner ducklings are often yellow, they occur in a wide variety of colors and patterns.
 Yellow ducklings might have patches of brown indicating that they'll be fawn or white.
 Some are blue-gray and chocolate.
 However, all Indian runners have their characteristic "standing tall" posture.

 Muscovy ducks are the only domestic duck breed that does not descend from mallards (Anas platyrhynchos).
 Instead, they represent a different duck species, called Cairina moschata.
 Unfortunately, while mature Muscovy ducks are easy to distinguish from mallard-derived breeds by observing their abundant facial skin and bulkier build, the hatchlings are difficult to distinguish from wild mallards, Pekin ducks, or other breeds.